regel/loudml/docker/image/README.rst

 Official packages
 -----------------

-Use the official community packages in the LoudML AWS S3 bucket.
+Use the official community packages in the Loud ML AWS S3 bucket.

 .. console: